richard93513/nr_ulsim-intern-log/README.md

 # NR ULSIM Intern Log

-This repository contains documentation and simulation logs related to the `nr_ulsim` component of OpenAirInterface (OAI).
+This repository contains documentation and simulation logs related to the `nr_ulsim` component of openairinterface5g .
 The goal is to document the structure, functionality, and testing of the NR uplink simulator.

 ## Structure